CralixRaev/CralixRaev/README.md

-make computers go beep-boop
+i make computers go beep-boop

-python with a lot of system design and system reliability things.
+highload python (lol), golang and a lot of system design and system reliability things.